indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Images of virtual machines and emulators used for different tasks.
 * Historical floppy images from the retro-computing sites: [WinWorld](https://winworldpc.com/home), [BetaArchive](https://www.betaarchive.com/database/browse.php), [Old-DOS](http://old-dos.ru/), [VETUSWARE](https://vetusware.com/), [Bitsavers](http://www.bitsavers.org/bits/)

-The plugin is tested on over thousand floppy images and dozens of HDD images, including custom-made with up to eleven partitions.
+The plugin is tested on over a thousand floppy images and dozens of HDD images, including custom-made ones with up to eleven partitions.

 ## Linux
 Linux loopback devices are a convenient approach to making test images.

 ### Example 1 -- partitioned image

-Create image 1Gb in size:
+Create an image 1 GB in size:

 `dd if=/dev/zero of=image_file.img bs=100M count=10`

-Create loopback device, connected to this file:
+Create a  loopback device, connected to this file:

 `sudo losetup -fP image_file.img`